apache/pulsar/site2/website/versioned_docs/version-2.8.2/concepts-messaging.md

 original_id: concepts-messaging
 ---

 Pulsar is built on the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern (often abbreviated to pub-sub).
-In this pattern, [producers](#producers) publish messages to [topics](#topics).
-[Consumers](#consumers) [subscribe](#subscription-types) to those topics, process incoming messages, and send an acknowledgement when processing is complete.
+In this pattern, [producers](#producers) publish messages to [topics](#topics); [consumers](#consumers) [subscribe](#subscription-types) to those topics, process incoming messages, and send [acknowledgements](#acknowledgement) to the broker when processing is finished.

 When a subscription is created, Pulsar [retains](concepts-architecture-overview.md#persistent-storage) all messages, even if the consumer is disconnected.
-Retained messages are discarded only when a consumer acknowledges that those messages are processed successfully.
+The retained messages are discarded only when a consumer acknowledges that all these messages are processed successfully.

+If the consumption of a message fails and you want this message to be consumed again, then you can enable the automatic redelivery of this message by sending a [negative acknowledgement](#negative-acknowledgement) to the broker or enabling the [acknowledgement timeout](#acknowledgement-timeout) for unacknowledged messages.

 ## Messages